 How to Increase Progesterone

-There are plenty of natural ways and foods to increase progesterone!
+There are plenty of natural ways and foods to increase natural progesterone!
 For some women, using natural therapies alone will help them eliminate unwanted symptoms and increase progesterone.
 For other women, they may need additional support and may choose to use a progesterone cream or other forms of bioidentical progesterone.